robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^Even so, with this definition alone, we have an order of magnitude less boilerplate.
 Even better, it’s _declarative_: instead of saying _how to make parsers_, I say _what parsers are_; it’s the _compiler’s_ job to know how to construct & access them.

+^Now let’s look at how these parsers are used.

 ---

 # **OPERATIONS**